Fall 2025 Philosophy

 Introduction to Political Philosophy

 3 hours.
-Individual and Society, and US Society course.
+UIC GE Individual and Society, and UIC GE US Society course.
 To be properly registered, students must enroll in one Discussion/Recitation and one Lecture.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method